cesar-douady/open-lmake/doc/src/writing_lmakefile.md

 Whether or not these are available depend on when a given attribute is needed.
 For example, when defining the `deps`, the deps are obviously not available.

-For composite values (dictionaries or sequences), the entire value may be function or each value can individually be a function (but not the keys).
+For composite values (dictionaries or sequences), the entire value may be a function or each value can individually be a function (but not the keys).
 For dictionaries, if the value function returns `None`, there will be no corresponding entry in the resulting dictionary.

 Note that regarding resources available in the function environment, the values are the ones instantiated by the backend.